Yes! Why and How-To Reply to Reviews

 Think of it this way… You’ve invited all these people to your party, and this person showed up.
 Welcome them!
 Nobody likes to be left standing awkwardly wondering where to set down the casserole.
 Follow these tips to write an inviting reply to a positive review.

 - To show you’re engaged in the conversation, comment on a detail from the review.
-This is an easy way to add variety to your review replies and show your customer you’re interested in what they have to say.
+This is an easy way to add variety to your review replies and show your customers that you’re reading what they have to say and responding to them uniquely.
+No canned responses here.

 Seattle Boat Company does a great job in the example below of responding to their happy customer’s 5-star review.
 They took the time, it’s a personalized response, and they even reinforced some of their company values for future prospects to read.

 GatherUp offers review monitoring, notifications, and in-app response tools to connect you to your online reviews so you can easily respond to your customers.
-Don’t ignore this valuable touchpoint and marketing opportunity.
+Interested to see how it works?
 Schedule your demo today.